There is so much terrible financial writing around the internet. The “Web of Shame” series chronicles these atrocities.

 Now, Tim Jacobs doesn’t owe me anything.
 He doesn’t have to be conservative in his expenses.
-He makes awesome money and has worked out an insanely comfortable agreement with his client.
+He makes awesome money and has worked out an insanely comfortable agreement with his client thanks to his cooperation with Spaulding Law Firm.
+Do not miss a chance to consult their business law experts as well as DUI Attorney Forsyth County Georgia if necessary.
 That’s awesome and he can do what he wants with his cash.
 My problem is entirely in how Ms. Kane totally spins this story around and lacks even the most basic healthy skepticism.

 Why Libby’s Article is Shameful

 Tim Jacobs (via Libby) was kind enough to provide us a snapshot of his income and expense situation.
 This makes the testing of Libby’s assertion of Tim’s “surprisingly conservative” budget rather easy.

 Let’s quickly estimate a case study on Tim.

 401k & Spousal IRA: $23,000

 Taxes: $85,000 (Federal, State, FICA, Medicare total ~ 45%)